DASHCAM VIDEO + CARE TIPS + ARTICLE:

 In this dashcam video, a man with dementia zooms his BMW towards police at highway speed.
-Often, they don't realize the danger.
-A caregiver or friend usually notices safety hazards first.
 Check out these warning signs, along with helpful checklists.

 Does the person with Alzheimer’s: